sarvasvX/Caesar-Cipher-Python-OOP-Project/README.md

 # Caesar-Cipher-Python-OOP-Project

-### Created a Caesar Cipher capable of encrypting a message, as well as decrypting an encrypted message.
+### This is a Caesar Cipher capable of encrypting a message, as well as decrypting an encrypted message.

 Challenge: Decrypt the story.txt file after coding the script